epam/osci-working-group/Monthly Meetings/OSCI Monthly Meetings.md

 ## ✒️ What

-Topics are proposed by OSCI Maintainers and approved by OSCI Working Group.
+Topics are proposed by OSCI Maintainers and approved by OSCI Working Group in repository's Discussions.

 ## 🔍 How

-If you, or your organization, share our passion and commitment for open source innovation and contribution, then please contact us at OSCI@epam.com.
+If you, or your organization, share our passion and commitment for open source innovation and contribution, then please join [OSCI Working Group mailing list](https://groups.google.com/g/osci-working-group) to get invited to the next community session!
+See you soon!
-We will send you an invitation to the next session and will be happy to meet you there!